 Sophia Davis, in charge of people and communications, started this role at Lidya after working for the World Bank.
 She understands the value that SMEs bring to an economy.
 “To have the greatest social impact, you need to involve the private sector,” she says, adding: “By bringing financial inclusion to SMEs, we’re helping to build the middle class — which creates a more stable and thriving economy overall.”

-One of Lidya’s clients, Mr. Chris Udeji, has used loans from Lidya to help grow his business, a 24-hour convenience store.
+One of Lidya’s clients, Mr. Chris Udeji, pictured at top, has used loans from Lidya to help grow his business, a 24-hour convenience store.
 He finds Lidya’s system to be fast, convenient and user-friendly: “Instead of going to family or the bank to ask for money, now [Lidya’s] technology allows you to get loans online,” he says.
 “Loans were impossible to get because I could not meet the requirements of [traditional lenders].
 Lidya is a lot simpler and easier for us.”
 Lidya has also given him a sense of security: “I like their system because there’s very little chance of defaulting,” he says, adding that, “Now any unforeseen circumstances don’t threaten me paying them back on time.”